dotnetmentor/rq/README.md

 # rq

-Resource Query cli
+Resource Query - for dynamic querying of resources

 ## General

+- A resource can be anything you want (tenants, packages, markets etc.)
 - Properties are metdata about a resource (that can be selected but not queried)
-- Conditions can be queried to filter results (by providing parameters as flags)
+- Conditions can be declared to allow filtering of results (by providing parameters as flags)

+## Example file

+See `rq.yaml` for a basic example.

+## Help

+Run `rq --help` to get details on how to use the cli.

 ## Install